jossemarGT/resume/RESUME.md

 ## About me

-I'm a research and development enthusiast who really loves to learn, teach, create and experiment.
-I'm one of those who invested their time rising up a company, it didn't work, but I don't regret anything at all, I just loved the process and I'll give it a shot again in the future.
+I'm a research and development enthusiast who truly enjoy to learn, teach, create and experiment.
+I'm one of those who invested their time rising up a company, that didn't work after several tries, but still loved the process.

 ## Education